 Automatic API Import

 Setting this up is quick and easy.
 You just need to allow CoinTracking read-only (so it can’t withdraw or make trades) API access to an exchange.
 CoinTracking provides step-by-step instructions to help you out for each exchange.

 Once you’ve set this up, you’ll NEVER have to manually enter transactions you make on that exchange again.
 This is super-convenient and has saved me heaps of time since I started using it.
 By itself, this makes CoinTracking worth the money for me.

 You can also setup CoinTracking to watch your cryptocurrency wallets for incoming and outgoing transactions.
-You can set this up for BTC, ETH, and over 200 other altcoins.
+You can set this up for BTC, BCH, BSV, ETH, and over 200 other altcoins.
 Yet another awesome feature.

 Manual Exchange & Wallet CSV Import

 For those exchanges which you can’t automatically import transactions from (e.g. LocalBitcoins), you can manually import your transactions.
 You’ll do this by downloading a CSV file from the exchange and then uploading it on CoinTracking.
 They provide instructions to walk you through this.

-If you use an exchange which isn’t on this list, you can still import CSV or Excel files.
+Even if your cryptocurrency exchange is not supported, you can still import CSV or Excel files.
 If you’re doing this, I’d suggest you upload these transactions through the Excel import.
 They provide some instructions here.
 You probably won’t need this (because they do support all the major exchanges), but it’s nice to have.

 These reports might be intimidating at first, but there is website documentation and an FAQ on some pages (see screenshot below).